alexbredy/Ultimate-Abyss/README.md

 Ultimate Abyss
 =============

-Simple C++ Game engine using SDL for graphics rendering and FMOD for music and sound
+Simple C++ Game engine with game state handling

+Using SDL for graphics rendering and FMOD for music and sound